5 Recruiting Automation Opportunities for Nurturing Candidates on Assignment

 4. Resource Drip Campaign

 Another way to nurture candidates while they are on assignment is by providing operational updates and resources for them.
-Creating a drip campaign with links to blogs with helpful job tips and necessary forms will keep top performers engaged and enthusiastic about working with your agency while also giving them the resources to succeed.
+Creating a drip campaign with links to blogs with helpful job tips and necessary forms will keep top performers engaged and enthusiastic about working with your firm while also giving them the resources to succeed.

 5. End Date Notification to Recruiter